gega/csg2stp/README.md

 - random rotation for rotationally symmetric primitives
 - brep analysis for csg operation to prevent crashes

+Compile and install this tool with the extended features.

 You also need to have OpenSCAD installed and available in your path.

 ## Manual Operation